 Free teacher assistant job description template.
-A teacher assistant or teaching assistant is a professional who assists teachers with instructional responsibilities, administrative tasks, classroom management, coursework preparation, clerical duties, and student instruction.
+A teacher assistant or teaching assistant is a professional who assists teachers with instructional responsibilities.
+Such as administrative tasks, classroom management, coursework preparation, clerical duties, and student instruction.
 A teaching assistant is also referred to as a teacher’s aide (TA), education assistant (EA), team teacher (TT), classroom assistants, education assistant, paraeducator, instructional aides, or assistant teacher.

 A teacher assistant can be found in elementary schools, childcare centers (early childhood education), and private schools.

 Teacher Assistant Job Description Sample

-At Pratt Elementary School, our lead teacher is seeking a teacher’s aide or teacher assistant to help with lesson plans, classroom activities, lesson material development, managing classroom materials, and other administrative duties that provide efficient student instruction and education.
+At Pratt Elementary School, our lead teacher is seeking a teacher’s aide or teacher assistant.
+To help with lesson plans, classroom activities, lesson material development, managing classroom materials, and other administrative duties.
+These duties provide efficient student instruction and education.

 Teacher Assistant Duties and Responsibilities

 Sample job duties and teacher assistant responsibilities include:

 - Assist teachers with general classroom management and administration.

 - Provide assistance with instructional aides like classroom materials, field trips, and more.